 2) You can type text to search for, then tap the "Contacts" button on the right side of the view.
 This will bring up a list of the contacts that match

 your text and you can choose one.
 Or you can simply browse through Contacts.

-Important note for iOS 6 users: PhotoCard, at present, has problems accessing Contacts via this button.
+Important note for iOS 6 users: PhotoCard 7.0 has problems accessing Contacts via this button.
 See explanation below.

 In the final release of iOS 6, this apparently works differently than in the beta, and the PhotoCard app is tripping over the iOS's different expectations.
 The unfortunate result is that iOS 6 users find that their Contacts are not visible within PhotoCard.

 Bill is currently out of the country and cannot research and fix this problem.
 When he returns, he will.